caglaralkan/MDEF/docs/term2/02-Remixing Materials.md

 This week we started with so much practices and we worked within the groups.
 Seher, Ahmed and me we tried to build some bio materials with two different recipes very first day;

 For the first one we had 60 grams of coffee scrub, avocado and kivi peels and oak leafs mixture.
-(I guess because of the volume of coffee scrub 60 grams of food waste was a bit much for the station 4 recipe) With the 45 grs. pine resin, 15 ml. alcohol and 5 grs. carnauba wax.
+**I guess because of the volume of coffee scrub 60 grams of food waste was a bit much for the station 4 recipe** with the 45 grs. pine resin, 15 ml. alcohol and 5 grs. carnauba wax.

 ![](../images/station4recipe.jpg)